 “These findings are important because they demonstrate the potential for people to become tolerant to peanut, and not just desensitized,” said James R. Baker, Jr., MD, CEO, and chief medical officer of Food Allergy Research and Education, a research and advocacy group.

 And children who didn’t eat peanuts for the first five years were still more than three times as likely as peanut-eaters to be allergic.

 Rebecca Gruchalla, MD, PhD, from the departments of internal medicine and pediatrics at the University of Texas Southwestern Medical Center at Dallas, said, "This study clearly shows that early introduction of peanut [products] leads to a decrease in peanut allergy."

-Peanut allergy and other allergies have been increasing around the world, and no one knows exactly why.
+Peanut allergy and other allergies have been increasing around the world, and no one knows what causes peanut allergies or other allergic reactions to food.
 When your child can’t eat ordinary foods, he may be embarrassed, especially if he has symptoms at school or among friends.
 And some reactions can be scary.
 So parents are naturally concerned.
 Take a deep breath and let your child eat that peanut-butter and jelly, unless you’ve already seen a big bad reaction to peanuts.

 Janet O’Dell, RN